Shopify Essential: International Shipping – What Retailers Should Know When Shipping Globally?

 No need to conquer the world

 International shipping is more difficult than packing a box and putting it in the post.
 Each country is different and making one-size-fits-all for the entire world would just not work.
-We suggest you first target only a few countries that you are certain would have an interest in your goods.
+We suggest you first target only a few countries you are certain would be interested in your goods.

 Countries with geographical and cultural similarities are generally the logical option and are standard practice for most merchants because there won’t typically be a major difference in shipping laws and rules.
 International shipping from Canada to the United States or from the United Kingdom to Ireland is a perfect way to promote your business abroad shipping and further down the road you can slowly extend your company to other countries rather than jumping in.

 Because this charge depends on the value of the product and the country to which it is delivered, an eCommerce store may have some difficulty keeping up with various countries’ custom fees.

 Many merchants, therefore, tend to pass this fee on to buyers in countries that charge VAT (Value Added Tax).

 Solution: Don’t let the customer come across this as an unpleasant surprise.
 Update your website with a note to foreign clients.

 Delays and costly fines are some of the things you can look forward to if you’re not familiar with the regulations of the countries you’re sending to.

 There are some weird laws out there, some of our favorites being: